 The study appears to be very rich in data and very technical information, which can be difficult to digest, not to say boring, to those who do not study atmospheric phenomena.
 One wonders, therefore, what all this information is for and how it can be useful to us, especially if we think about climate change.

-We can answer by saying that this study goes a long way in the formation of clouds rich in INP, which, as Creamean recalls, is "an important process that we do not have a good understanding of, especially in the Arctic".
+We can answer by saying that this study goes into great depth on the formation of INP-rich clouds, which, as Creamean recalls, is "an important process that we do not have a good understanding of, especially in the Arctic".

 Clouds are in fact a very important element when it comes to climate: just think of the fact that clouds are made of particles of different types, including NPIs, and are responsible for the rains, which we know are now more than lacking in many parts of the country. world.
 In addition to bringing rain, clouds are very important for thermoregulating the atmosphere, filtering UV and more. this is why it is important to study the particles that compose them, determine their formation and above all consider them in the area in which they are formed, before spreading around the world.